-Egyptian mythology says that if we follow the direction of the sun, we will heal our heart.
-I first learned this in Michigan, the half-way point of the around-the-United States road trip.
-I knew driving to the east first was the right choice, but I didn’t know why until then.
+Egyptian mythology says that if we follow the direction of the sun, we will heal our hearts.
+I first learned this in Michigan, the halfway point of the driving-around-the-United States road trip.
+I knew heading east before heading west was the right choice, but I did not know why until then.

-You know how I dream, and two nights ago I had another one.
+You know how I dream, and two nights ago I had another.
 I was driving a Jeep, not your burgundy color but a light, feminine gold.
-There really wasn’t enough room for all the people I’d offered to give a ride, but that didn’t stop me from continuing to invite more and more people to hop into the truck.
-As each new person’s weight settled in, the floor of the truck dropped closer and closer to the ground.
-I ignored it, pretended I wasn’t worried that I might break down, blindly driving in spite of the too heavy load.
+There really wasn’t enough room for all the people I had offered to give a ride, but that did not stop me from continuing to invite more and more people to hop into the truck.
+As each new person’s weight settled in, the floor of the Jeep dropped closer and closer to the ground.
+I ignored it, pretended I was not worried that I might break down, blindly driving in spite of the too heavy load.

-In the last scene, I arrived at a house and saw a man I was familiar with and knew that if I were willing to feign interest, I wouldn’t have to continue being alone.
-I said out loud, “I could close my eyes and pretend it was you,” because even in my dream state, you were still dead.
+In the last scene, I arrived at a house and saw a man who was familiar.
+I knew that if I were willing to feign interest, I would not have to continue being alone.
+Out loud I said, “I could close my eyes and pretend it was you,” because even in my dream state, you were still dead.
 I did close my eyes and when I finally woke in the light of reality, I was shaking my head, No.